smkim1223/Note_Obsidian_Git/_PARA note taking/004 Archive/2025 PNNL works/CDP/My Annual Wrap up FY25.md

 ## Q1 what worked well
 - BES renewal and response
 - BES polymer progress
-- Tranistion with Johannes' resign and taking care of the
+- Transition with Johannes' resign and taking care of the team
+- Work with Data science (Ocean LDRD and Stuanay)

 ## Q2 Didn't work well
-- Johannes
+- Projects of SPP have faced the challenges

 ## Q3